wanman/mailcow/README.md

 # Delete mail sent from domain.org or any subdomain
 from_domain (\.)?domain.org$ DELETE

+# Whitelist mail sent from domain.org or any subdomain.
+No plug-in will be run on these mails!
+from_domain (\.)?domain.org$ ACCEPT

 # Reject if a X-Spam-<something> header exists
 X-Spam-* .* REJECT
 ```